gladuz/gladuz.github.io/content/posts/2024-08-10-winning-cvpr-challenge/index.md

   - news
 ---

 Hey everyone!
-I'm thrilled to share some exciting news – our team just won the [dense video captioning task at the SoccerNet Challenge](https://www.soccer-net.org/tasks/dense-video-captioning), part of **CVPR 2024**! 🎉⚽️🏆 For those of you who might not know, CVPR is one of the most prestigious conferences in computer vision, so this is a big deal for us.
+Our team just won the [dense video captioning task at the SoccerNet Challenge](https://www.soccer-net.org/tasks/dense-video-captioning), part of **CVPR 2024**! 🎉⚽️🏆 For those of you who might not know, CVPR is one of the most prestigious conferences in computer vision, so this is a big deal for us.
 I thought I'd break down our approach and share some insights into how we tackled this challenge.

 ## The Challenge: [Soccernet Dense Video Captioning](https://www.soccer-net.org/tasks/dense-video-captioning)